 *consciousness is captivity.

-Therefore, the royal seal would be an ex libris, a stamp literally to say, from among the books owned by… Webster 1828 DISPLAY PAGE 544, derives delirium from wandering off the furrow, and furrows were counted.
-Ex libris pages often are those without number, at book beginning or end.
+Therefore, the royal seal might be an ex libris, or a library stamp to affirm on borrowing.
+Webster 1828 display page 544 derives delirium from wandering off the furrow, and furrows were counted.
+Pages for the ex libris, or library book cards, have been usually those without number, at book beginning.

 THE SUPERNATURAL, OR GOD

 Beyond doubt, Emily Dickinson used the poetic person, the phrase to be my preference over the lyrical subject.
 The phrase the poetic person is not the same as a human being; it is linguistically as the grammatical person, where we can use personal pronouns for animals or things as well, please see A Service of Song, or I Taste a Liquor Never Brewed.

 Her first person pronouns, I or we, depart from material existence in To Fight Aloud Is Very Brave, or Renunciation.
 Reference to human reality yet does not mean the poet herself in Love’s Baptism.